MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 When you're satisfied with the responses a model returns in the playground, you can develop client applications that consume it.
 Microsoft Foundry provides a REST API and multiple language-specific SDKs that you can use to connect to the deployed model and chat with it.

-1. In the **Chat** pane, view the **Code** tab.
+1. In the **Chat** pane, view the **Call model** tab.
 This tab shows sample code that a client application can use to chat with the model.
 Above the sample code, you can choose preferences for:
     - **API**: The OpenAI API is a common standard for implementing conversations with generative AI models.
 There are two variants of the OpenAI API that you can use:
         - **Completions**: A broadly used programmatic syntax for submitting prompts to a model.
         - **Responses**: A newer syntax that offers greater flexibility for building apps that converse with both standalone models and with *agents*.